w-DoubleU/Whack-A-Potato/README.md

 Main Bot Script = Self Explanatory

 Mouse Position = Use this to obtain the exact x,y coordinates as well as RGB values.

+I need to add more....give me time please.